SAP-archive/cloud-s4-sdk-pipeline/doc/operations/operations-guide.md

 It contains a life-cycle management utility script `cx-server` and a configuration file `server.cfg`.

 #### start
-You can start the Jenkins server by launching command.
+You can start the Jenkins server by launching the `start` command.

 ```bash
 ./cx-server start
 ```

 When launched, it checks if the Docker container named `s4sdk-jenkins-master` already exists.
-If yes, it starts the container if it is stopped.
-Otherwise, it spawns a new Docker container of Jenkins with the latest image of `s4sdk/jenkins-master`.
+If yes, it restarts the stopped container.
+Otherwise, it spawns a new Docker container based on the configuration in `server.cfg`.
-The Docker image and the Docker registry be used can be configured in `server.cfg` file.

 Example: